TheLartians/EasyIterator/README.md

 # EasyIterator

-C++ iterators and range-based loops are increadibly useful, however defining iterators still requires a large amount of boilerplate code.
+C++ iterators and range-based loops are incredibly useful, however defining iterators still requires a large amount of boilerplate code.
 The goal of this library is to find alternative and useful ways to use and create C++17 iterators without impacting performance or compiler optimizations.

 ## Example